-These are the upper percentage limits that apply where both an employer and an individual pay into a PRSA plan for that employee.
+These are the upper percentage limits that apply where both an employer (only in respect on contributions paid up to 31/12/2022) and an individual pay into a PRSA plan for that employee.
 For certain specified occupations and professions a minimum rate of 30% applies for individuals aged under 50.